ruidbras/Data-Science-Projects/README.md

 Here, you will find the exercises from udemy's course [Python for Data Science and Machine Learning Bootcamp](https://www.udemy.com/python-for-data-science-and-machine-learning-bootcamp/).

+## DNN Classifier with TensorFlow vs Random Forest on Bank notes Authentication Dataset
+[Jupyter Notebook](DNNTensorFlowvsRandomForest.ipynb): Short EDA and feature scaling followed by TensorFlow DNNClassifier with 3 hidden layers and comparison to RandomForestClassifier on Bank notes authentication dataset

 ## Logistic Regression on Advertising Dataset
 [Jupyter Notebook](LogisticRegressionAdvertising.ipynb): Short EDA and logistic regression fit of a toy dataset